Research programme

 - Contact

-The research programme History and International Studies 1900-present can be distinguished from other programmes in the Institute for History by its multi-disciplinary nature, its focus on international studies and global politics rather than on the connection between domestic politics and culture, and its focus on the contemporary world.
+Overall, our research programme aims for cross-fertilization between IR and EU studies, it can be distinguished from other programmes in the Institute for History by its multi-disciplinary nature, the focus on international relations, global politics and its focus on contemporary world.

 Related research